ImKogan/MTA2014/README.md

 The ingestion of the GTFS data is done by our python script `gtfs_to_csv.py` using standard protobuf libraries and Pandas.

-The frontend depends on the popular location platform provided by [Mapbox](https://mapbox.com).
+The front-end depends on the popular location platform provided by [Mapbox](https://mapbox.com).
 The app's features on the map are rendered by [LefletJS](https://leafletjs.com/), a mature library based on D3.js.

-The frontend framework is [Materialize](https://materializecss.com/).
+The front-end framework is [Materialize](https://materializecss.com/).

 ## Current state and further development
 * Currently, the application is static, as it ingests the MTA's historical data.
 The goal is to use this stage of the project as a testing environment for processing and serving the MTA's current subway data.